 Pub carols like Jacob's Well—carols which have survived outside hymn books—are probably one of the last genuine living folksong forms in Britain today.
 The heart of this tradition lies in pubs between Sheffield and Barnsley, in places whose names are unmistakably northern: the White Hart in Oughtibridge, the Black Bull in Ecclesfield and the Royal Hotel in Dungworth, for example.
 But other pubs, and other areas, also continue to celebrate this pub carol tradition.

 Jacob's Well has sometimes been attributed to Hugh Bourne (1772-1852), the founder of the Primitive Methodists, but it seems there were versions of the song in circulation before his time.
 The song contains a vision of Christ travelling through the landscape of Britain, like William Blake's Jerusalem.

-Carollers at the White Hart, Oughtibridge, recorded on December 15, 1973 sang Jacob's Well on the Leader LP A People's Carol: A Christmas singing tradition recorded in South Yorkshire pubs.
+Carollers at the White Hart, Oughtibridge, recorded on 13 December 1973 sang Jacob's Well on the Leader anthology of a Christmas singing tradition recorded in South Yorkshire pubs, A People's Carol.

-Waterson:Carthy sang Jacob's Well a cappella live at the Port Fairy Folk Festival, Australia in March 1999.
-It was the only previously unreleased track on their 2005 anthology The Definitive Collection.
+Waterson:Carthy sang Jacob's Well a cappella live at the Port Fairy Folk Festival, Australia, in March 1999.
+This track was included in the following year on the festival anthology Port Fairy Folk Festival and in 2005 on the Waterson:Carthy anthology The Definitive Collection.